-Immersion pulmonary edema has become more common over the past two decades.
-It usually occurs in competitive open-water swimmers.
-A likely cause of the disorder is changes in pressure in the chest cavity that make it difficult to expand the lungs.
-As a result, the person needs to suck in forcefully in order to breathe.
+Immersion pulmonary edema has become more widely recognized over the past two decades.
+It happens when blood from the legs and abdomen is redistributed to the lungs, which increases pressure in the blood vessels of the lungs, causing leakage of plasma into the air spaces.
+This usually occurs in competitive open-water swimmers at the surface but can also occur in divers.
 Immersion pulmonary edema is not related to lung barotrauma or decompression sickness.
-Cold water and a history of high blood pressure are risk factors.
+Cold water and a history of high blood pressure and other cardiovascular disorders are risk factors.

 Divers usually ascend rapidly and become very short of breath.
-A cough with frothy sputum is typical and blood oxygen levels are low.
+A cough with frothy or bloody sputum is typical and blood oxygen levels are low.

 Doctors may do tests such as chest x-rays and echocardiography to confirm the diagnosis.

 Treatment includes removal from the water and oxygen.
 Diuretics and mechanical ventilation in the hospital are sometimes necessary.
 Recompression therapy is not given.